michalpelka/lidar_spinning_mirror/readme.md

 # Lidar spinning mirror

 ## Repository goal
-At this moment repository contains C++ code with optimizer that optimizes a geometyry of the Livox Mid-40 LiDAR's field of view.
-Prototype of the device allows to spin a reflector with speed from 1RPM to 120RPM.
-Device has time synchronization that enables precise measurment.
-With presented method of calibration a fesh apporach for LiDAR's FOV reshaping is presented.
+At this moment repository contains C++ code with an optimizer that optimizes the geometry of the Livox Mid-40 LiDAR's field of view.
+The prototype of the device allows spinning a reflector with a speed from 1RPM to 120RPM.
+The device has time synchronization that enables precise measurement.
+With a presented method of calibration, a fresh approach for LiDAR's FOV reshaping is presented.